sandaru1/openai-web/README.md

 </script>
 ```

-This API is a fork of the official OpenAI Node.js library.
+This library is a fork of the official OpenAI Node.js library.
 Check out the [full API documentation](https://platform.openai.com/docs/api-reference?lang=node.js) for examples of all the available functions.